pip-services/pip-services-docs/content/en/python/rpc/clients/rest_client.md

 > **_client**: Any

 #### _uri
-The remote service uri which is calculated on open.
+The remote service uri which is defined on openning.
 > **_uri**: str

 #### _timeout